jkarelins/breweries/README.md

 # React starter Project - Breweries list

-Project was built during Codaisseur academy.
+Project was built during 3rd week of Codaisseur academy.
 Working with one Collaborator: [Melanie](https://github.com/Mellieejj)

 ## Used Technology: